OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Related Work

-\textbf{Ontology-Enhanced KG Embedding.} Recently, there has been a growing interest in utilizing such ontological concepts to improve entity embeddings.
+\textbf{Ontology-Enhanced KG Embedding.} Ontological concepts are increasingly used to improve entity embeddings.
 JOIE \cite{joie} pioneered this direction by proposing a universal framework to jointly learn embeddings from intra-view relations and cross-view links.
-Following this, CISS \cite{ciss} enhanced embeddings by jointly modeling class inheritance and structural similarity, capturing fine-grained hierarchical semantics.
+CISS \cite{ciss} enhanced embeddings by jointly modeling class inheritance and structural similarity, capturing fine-grained hierarchical semantics.
 HyperCL \cite{hypercl} separately learned embeddings from the instance-view KG and the hierarchical ontology-view KG, and aligned them via a concept-aware contrastive loss to enforce semantic consistency.
-In contrast, OntoTKGE makes the first attempt to enhance the TKG extrapolation task through the use of ontological knowledge for initialization and enhancing query entities with an ontology-view subgraph to capture distinct evolutionary patterns.
+OntoTKGE makes the first attempt to enhance TKG extrapolation through the use of ontological knowledge.
+OntoTKGE is an encoder-decoder framework that combines a global ontology-aware evolutionary encoder with a local ontology-aware relevance encoder.
+Ontology-enhanced static KG completion methods~\cite{joie,ciss,hypercl} (adapted to TKG extrapolation) and OntoTKGE's global encoder both enhance the entity embeddings of the same TKG base model with ontological knowledge, yet differ in mechanism: the former employ alignment losses to constrain the embeddings, while the latter incorporates ontological knowledge to initialize entity embeddings.
+Beyond that, OntoTKGE uses a local encoder to generate embeddings for query entities from their corresponding ontology-view subgraphs, alleviating ontological knowledge loss across KG snapshots, and fuses them with global encoder outputs via a contrastive-enhanced gated fusion unit.
+This design fundamentally differs from existing ontology-enhanced KG embedding methods, making OntoTKGE better suited for TKG.
+Additionally, existing ontology-enhanced static KG completion methods focus on representation learning, and they largely overlook ontology reuse.
+Reused ontologies evolve asynchronously and independently, and changes in reused terms affect downstream reuse~\cite{evo1,evo2}.
+OntoTKGE mitigates this by reusing the construction cache to update the ontology-view KG with the latest external ontology.